-While securities law is itself a specialized field of law, there is also more than one type of securities lawyer.
-There are transactional securities lawyers, who help companies raise capital, obtain and maintain listings on a stock exchanges, assist in mergers and acquisitions and perform the varied reporting requirements for public companies.
+While securities law is itself a specialized field of law, there is more than one type of securities lawyer.
+There are transactional securities lawyers, who help companies raise capital, obtain and maintain listings on stock exchanges, assist in mergers and acquisitions, and perform the varied reporting requirements for public companies.

-There are also securities litigation lawyers who help investors, financial professionals, and financial firms respond to SEC, FINRA and State Regulators in their investigations and examinations.
-Securities lawyers also defend their clients in federal, state and administrative securities enforcement proceedings.
-Those securities lawyers also represent all market participants resolve their disputes in securities arbitration and court proceedings.
+There are also securities litigation lawyers who help investors, financial professionals, and financial firms respond to SEC, FINRA, and State Regulators in their investigations and examinations.
+Securities lawyers also defend their clients in federal, state, and administrative securities enforcement proceedings.
+Those securities lawyers also represent all market participants and resolve their disputes in securities arbitration and court proceedings.

 How a Securities Lawyer Can Benefit You

 A securities lawyer can represent you in any litigation arising from your investments, including a shareholder’s derivative action, a class action suit, a suit against your broker, or in the case of a financial professional, defending you from such claims.